yogeshrnaik/DevOps/docker/README.md

 # Docker
+Docker is not a VM (virtual machine).

+Docker carves up a Linux OS into small containers.
+Each container has the sub-set of OS modules that are required to run programs, handle network calls, etc.

+Container is self-contained sealed unit of software and just the right amount of OS required to run that software.

+## What is Docker
+ - Docker is a **client** program.
+It is a command that you type at the terminal.
+ - Docker is also a **server** program that listens to the commands from client program
+ - Docker is also a **program** that builds containers from code and its dependencies
+ - Docker is also a **service** that one can use to distribute and share containers.

+## Installation
+Docker's main job is to manager Linux server and start containers on it.
+To use docker on Mac or Windows, we need to install the Docker toolbox.
+This toolbox runs a Linux Virtual machine.

+Docker toolbox will install following:

+ - a program called **Docker**.
+This will help us manage the Docker virtual machine.
+ - a program called **Virtual box** for managing Virtual Machines.
+ - a program called **Docker machine** that manages Linux VM.
+Inside this VM, it will have the server side docker program.
+All docker commands will be sent to this server docker program inside this VM.

+### Installing Docker on Windows

 ## The Docker flow: Images to containers

 An image is a file that makes up just enough of the operating system to be able to run it independently.